moorepants/dissertation/davisbicycle.rst

    generated for roll control) output to command a ~40 degree roll angle for the benchmark bicycle model.
 The torques are in the realm of -0.5 to 2.5 Nm.
 :cite:`Sharp2007a`
-   Robin Sharp uses the benchmark bicycle model and an LQR controller with preview to follow a randomly generated path that has about 2 meter lateral deviations.
+   Sharp uses the benchmark bicycle model and an LQR controller with preview to follow a randomly generated path that has about 2 meter lateral deviations.
 The bicycle is traveling at 10 m/s and the steer torque ranges from about -15 to 15 Nm.
 Medium control reduces the torques to under